 In-depth interviews are conducted with both teachers and students.
 The initial phase involves posing identical questions to ensure a comprehensive understanding of perspectives.
 Subsequently, the focus narrows, repeating questions exclusively for students.
-The interviews are audiorecorded to capture nuances and facilitate accurate transcription.
+The interviews have been audio- recorded to capture nuances and facilitate accurate transcription.